FAQs - Frequently Asked Questions

 - Sleeping Bag (hire is available for $15)

 Only hand luggage is allowed on our 1 day tours.
-On extended tours we request you keep your luggage to a maximum of 15 kgs in a backpack or soft overnight bag if you are travelling in one direction (i.e from Melbourne to Sydney or Melbourne to Adelaide).
-For Extended tours returning to Melbourne we ask you to keep your luggage to a small bag up to 5 kgs, enough for the duration of the trip.
+On extended tours we request you keep your luggage to a maximum of 15 kgs in a backpack or soft overnight bag if you are travelling in one direction (i.e from Melbourne to Adelaide).
+For extended tours returning to Melbourne we ask you to keep your luggage to a small bag up to 5 kgs, enough for the duration of the trip.

 Yes!
 Language translation sheets are available on all one day tours in the following language